ZSeedat/HMM_epilepsy/README.md

 HMM_TE_inference.m runs the model inference on multivariate MEG data (time x number of channels) and saves the output for use in the source localisations

-MORE MATLAB SCRIPTS TO FOLLOW INC. SOURCE LOCALISATION (LCMV BEAMFORMER WITH STATE VARIANCE MAPPING) AND COMPARISON WITH KURTOSIS MAPPING RESULTS
+MORE MATLAB SCRIPTS TO FOLLOW INCLUDING SOURCE LOCALISATION (LCMV BEAMFORMER WITH STATE VARIANCE MAPPING) AND COMPARISON WITH KURTOSIS MAPPING RESULTS